eradiate/eradiate/docs/rst/developer_guide/design_atmosphere.rst

 =======================

 Eradiate internally represents the atmosphere as a cuboid and the surface as a rectangle.
-When positioning both shapes during kernel initialisation, they must not overlap, *i.e.* be positioned at exactly the same altitude: ray-surface intersection would otherwise become unpredictable and results would be wrong.
+When positioning both shapes during kernel initialization, they must not overlap, *i.e.* be positioned at exactly the same altitude: ray-surface intersection would otherwise become unpredictable and results would be wrong.